neos/neos-development-collection/Neos.Neos/Documentation/References/CommandReference.rst

 **Kickstart a new site package**

-This command generates a new site package with basic TypoScript and Sites.xml
+This command generates a new site package with basic Fusion and Sites.xml

 Arguments
 ^^^^^^^^^